-HGT of AMR has been studied in laboratory setting, consequently data around which models can be built has been generated and is available [7,76].
-Naturally, using these external data sources for purposes they were not originally designed for can require assumptions to be made in the model structure and parameters.
+HGT of AMR has been studied in laboratory setting, consequently data around which models can be built have been generated and are available [7,76].
+However, we note that, to the best of our knowledge, most data appear to focus on conjugation in in-vitro settings.
+The availability of experimental data on HGT of AMR by transformation or transduction in more complex settings (such as in-vivo) is unclear.
+This should be investigated in future work to further refine the recommendations we make here, and identify where more data are needed to support the development of mathematical models.
+In any case, using these external data sources for purposes they were not originally designed for can require assumptions to be made in the model structure and parameters.
 In addition, it is essential to bear in mind how these data were originally collected, since for example combining sources which look at bacteria in multiple environments to derive parameters in a single environment-specific model is far from ideal.
-On the other hand, the fact that almost a quarter of the studies we reviewed (6/26) assumed all of their parameter values is worrying.
-While the purpose of some of these studies was to exclusively test a range of parameter values to identify conditions for a specific event to occur (e.g. AMR prevalence increases), the absence of any clear sources for the limits of these ranges is questionable.[70][40][34]
+On the other hand, the fact that a quarter of the studies we reviewed (12/43) assumed all of their parameter values is worrying.
+While the purpose of some of these studies was to exclusively test a range of parameter values to identify conditions for a specific event to occur (e.g. AMR prevalence increases), the absence of any clear sources for the limits of these ranges is questionable.
+Looking at studies which determined their parameter values experimentally, we see that some of these also assume values such as the initial proportion of bacteria capable of performing transformation and the rate at which they can gain this ability [70], the bacterial growth rate and the conjugation rate [40], or the fitness cost of carrying an AMR gene and the rate at which such genes are lost by the bacteria [34].
+As stated above, we believe that further work is required to review the availability of data on HGT of AMR, and the methods that could be used to generate them when they are currently missing.
+Informing models with data is essential to ensure that they are accurate representations of reality, therefore clarifying the state of the data on this topic is essential.